dk-raw/inheritance-part1/README.md

         public string Building { get; set; }
         public double Score { get; set; }
     }
-    class Doctor : Person //This is how you inherite properties {
+    class Doctor : Person //This is how you inherit properties {
     }
 ```